Louis-CharlesBiron/canvasDotEffect/readme.md

         }
     )

     // Adding the grid to the canvas.
-(This initializes it, which is needed properly run getAutomaticPositions() on it) CVS.add(grid)
+(This initializes it, which is needed to properly run getAutomaticPositions() on it) CVS.add(grid)

     // Assigning a pattern to the gridLineColor variable so it displays the camera as the color gridLineColor = new Pattern(CVS.render, Pattern.loadCamera(), _DynamicColor.getAutomaticPositions(grid), null, null, null, null, null, (pattern)=>{// readyCB
-            // (Optional): You can also set the dots color to be this pattern.
+            // (Optional): You can also set the dot's color to be this pattern.
             // once the camera is loaded, we're also setting the grid's color to the value of the pattern grid.setColor(pattern)
         }